aleen42/PersonalWiki/post/reusable_react_components/reusable_react_components.md

 - provide a prototype for linting, transpilation, and bundling.
 - create a stable Continuous Integration/Continuous Deployment system to solve the problem of dependencies within components.
 - create a explorer system to make components able to be searched by other teams.
-- have a proposal system to let developers discuss a new component they're going to create
+- have a proposal system to let developers discuss a new component they're going to create, so that other teams can give out their sugge